Current as of May 2018 | Download print version (in PDF)

 - Professor Mark Sidel, University of Wisconsin Law School: firstname.lastname@example.org.

 After more than 2,000 years with its own unique legal tradition, China began to embrace the civil law tradition of the western world early in the 20th century.
 During the Republic of China period (1912-1949), systematic legislation placed China firmly in the civil law family.
 Since the establishment of the People’s Republic of China in 1949, the legal tradition in China has remained mainly civil law, though with significant characteristics of socialism.
 Thus there is no Civil Code in China at present, but only General Principles of Civil Law.

-A number of scholars estimate that the informal NPOs outnumber the legal NPOs.
-As of 2012, there were approximately 450,000 legally-registered NPOs, but estimates of the number of informal NPOs run from 1-3 million depending on which types of organizations are counted as NPOs.
-For discussions of these estimates, see Andrew Watson, "Civil Society in a Transitional State: The Rise of Associations in China," in Jonathan Unger, ed., Associations and the Chinese State (Armonk, NY: M.E.
-Sharpe, 2008) and Guosheng Deng, "The Hidden Rules Governing China's Unregistered NGOs: Management and Consequences," The China Review, 10:1 (Spring, 2010).
+A number of scholars estimate that informal NPOs outnumber legal NPOs.
+As of 2012, there were approximately 450,000 legally-registered NPOs, but estimates of the number of informal NPOs run from 1 million to 3 million, depending on which types of organizations are counted.
+For discussions of these estimates, see Andrew Watson, “Civil Society in a Transitional State: The Rise of Associations in China,” in Jonathan Unger, ed., Associations and the Chinese State (Armonk, NY: M.E.
+Sharpe, 2008), and Guosheng Deng, “The Hidden Rules Governing China’s Unregistered NGOs: Management and Consequences,” The China Review, 10:1 (Spring, 2010).